psychemedia/storytelling-notes/fairy_midwife.md

 "Do you so!" cried he: "Pray with which eye do you see all this?"

-"With the right eye to be sure."
+"With the right eye to be st.ure."

 "The ointment! the ointment!" exclaimed the old fellow: "take that for meddling with what did not belong to you—you shall see me no more."